 NM: Tea (from the Camellia sinensis* plant) can support a metabolic process called “thermogenesis.”
 Basically, this promotes fat metabolism and can help with weight management.

-Polyphenols known as catechins (also from Camellia Sinesis) have additional benefits shown to potentially reduce risk of cardiovascular disease, cancer, and diabetes.
-Who knew of all these health benefits of tea?!
+*Editor’s note: Polyphenols known as catechins (also from Camellia Sinesis) have additional benefits shown to potentially reduce the risk of cardiovascular disease, cancer, and diabetes.

 NM: Tea contains hundreds of natural compounds, not all of which have been fully evaluated and researched.
 But, some of the compounds that have been elucidated in black and green tea show that they support healthy microbial networks in the gut.
 Your gut microbiome plays a role in immunity and is important for digestion and overall good health.